-Greg was invited by a scientific research charity to spend a month onboard their research vessel filming, editing and sharing their story on social media.
-As the Onboard Science Reporter Greg got to dive to 1000ft in the deep ocean to document our most critical, yet least explored, ecosystem.
-He tells the story of his scientific adventure to the deep in his live talk ‘Deep Ocean Lab’ which continues to tour schools and events around the world.
+Greg was invited by a scientific research charity to spend a month onboard their research vessel filming, editing & sharing their story on social media.
+This talk tells their story, including Greg’s dive to 1000ft in the deep ocean to help document our most critical, yet least explored, ecosystem.
+Click below for more info.

-Greg's new talk explores the latest science & agritech he discovered while filming a new BBC World News TV series exploring how we might be able to feed the potential 10 billion people on the planet by 2050.
+This talk explores the latest science & agritech Greg discovered while filming a series for BBC World News TV that explored how we might be able to feed the potential 10 billion people on the planet by 2050.
 Come explore a menu of drought-tolerant rice, longer-lasting bananas, and lab-grown burgers.
 Click below for more info.

 Greg was a regular on Channel 4's Sunday Brunch for over 4 years, going in to join Tim & Simon and talk about the science behind the week's news - from the World Cup, to music festivals, David Blaine, and comets.

 Greg's first nationwide theatre show took him all over the UK performing demos to thousands of children & adults.
 Using big demos on stage Greg uncovered how fat you have to be to stop a bullet, why beans make you fart, and are we alone in the universe?
-He also collected and answered the audience's most curious questions live, without a science safety net!
+He also collected and answered the audience's most curious questions live.

 International Event Host for clients incl Raspberry Pi, Engineering UK, BBC, FameLab, the Olympics, and more: